brikis98/yevgeniy-brikman-homepage/_posts/2023-08-07-american-war.md

 **The good**

-- A deeply fascinating (and depressingly plausible) central premise: a second civil war in the US, again pitting the north versus the south‚Äîthe blue versus the red‚Äîbut this time, over fossil fuels.
+- A deeply fascinating (and depressingly plausible) central premise: a second civil war in the US, again pitting the north versus the south—the blue versus the red—but this time, over fossil fuels.

 - Interesting characters who feel fully thought out.